Content

 Close the loop

-Track replies and AI visibility to see which conversations and content themes influence demand.
+Track published pages and AI visibility to see which conversations and content themes influence demand.

 What makes the workflow measurable